Squidex/squidex-docs2/01-getting-started/installation/platforms/install-on-azure.md

 Before you start you have to setup a few things first:

 1. A resource group for all your squidex resources.
-2. A service plan to host squidex (Linux).
+2. A service plan to host Squidex (Linux).
 3. A storage account for your assets and mongo db (general purpose v1 or v2).
 4. [Azure-CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) installed.
 5. The [Microsoft.ContainerInstance](https://azure.microsoft.com/en-gb/services/container-instances/) provider registered in your Azure subscription.